 The graduate coordinator may require successful applicants to supplement their background in international relations with coursework, readings, and/or essays prior to or during their first year in the program.
 In such instances, applicants will be admitted to the program with conditionally classified standing.

-Part One—Apply to SFSU Online Via Cal State Apply
+Accessing the Online Application Via Cal State Apply

-You must submit materials by March 1 in order to ensure full consideration for admission in the fall semester (we may, but do not guarantee we will, examine files received after that date).
-Note: Please make sure you put your name on all documents.
-We only accept applications in the spring for the following fall semester.
+Note: We only accept applications in the spring for the following fall semester.
 We do not retain old application files so you will need to submit entirely new materials if you reapply.

-- Three letters of recommendation which comment on your abilities, achievements, and likelihood of success in a Master's program.
-Note: They must be in signed and sealed envelopes, and should be on official letterhead (emailed letters will be accepted if they are followed with hardcopy letters).
-We desire at least two letters from former instructors who are knowledgeable about your academic skills and potential.
+- The names and email addresses of three recommenders who can comment on your abilities, achievements, and likelihood of success in a Master's program.
+Use Cal State Apply’s Program Evaluation feature to request and manage letters of recommendation.
+Note: We desire at least two letters from former instructors who are knowledgeable about your academic skills and potential.

 - A research paper in English on a social science topic (1,500 to 9,000 words).
 If you do not have such a paper in English, please submit a short essay (1,500 words or less) on an international issue of your choice with adequate citations.

 - GRE scores (recommended).
 Please check with ETS for the latest school code information.

 - TOEFL, IELTS, or PTE scores (required for students whose undergraduate degree was obtained in a language other than English).
 Foreign students also are encouraged to provide results for the TOEFL listening test or equivalent as well.
 Please check with ETS for the latest school code information.

 If you have any questions about application materials or the application process, please feel free to send an email to firstname.lastname@example.org.